matteorapa/moneybase-technical/README.md

 `docker-compose restart`

+The attemp for consume from queue happens whenever a new support request is created or when an existing support request is marked as closed.

 For the purpose I did not implement authentication for brevity.
 One may use Json Web Tokens for stateless authentication, suitable for a scalable API.